ankane/ahoy/README.md

 ### Visitor Duration

-By default, a new `visitor_token` is set after 2 years.
+By default, a new `visitor_token` is generated after 2 years.
 Change this with:

 ```ruby
 Ahoy.visitor_duration = 30.days